 The benefits from attending

 The course initially reviews the important control that basin formation and mechanisms have on the petroleum system, examining subsidence, heat flow, structural style, evolution and sedimentation.
 Global examples of typical basin types are discussed with emphasis on the impact that basin style and sedimentation have on the hydrocarbon habitat and prospectivity.
 Within each basin, depositional systems are reviewed, with emphasis of the control on heat flow, source distribution and migration.
 This is followed by a review of source rocks and geochemical data as input for basin modelling.
 Typical datasets are presented, examining data collection, interpretation and quality control.
-A number of case studies are presented, followed by a full day workshop where participants get hands-on experience of building a 1D basin models.
-Finaly more 3D and 3D models are discussed and the integration of the results in a petroleum systems model.
+A number of case studies are presented, followed by a full day workshop where participants get hands-on experience of building a 1D basin model.
+Finally more 3D models are discussed and the integration of the results in a petroleum systems model.
 We examine gross depositional element models (GDE) and common risk segment (CRS) mapping.

 By the end of the course participants will be able to undertake their own 1D basin models and be aware of data requirements, calibration and uncertainties.